NYPL/sfr-ingest-pipeline/README.md

 - `field` the field(s) you would like to search.
 Currently supported are `keyword`, `title`, `author` and `subject`.
 - `query` the string you would like to search.
 The query field supports boolean search construction as well as quotation marks for exact term matching.

+### Search Fields

+The following search field options are supported:

+- `keyword`: The default search field that queries all fields associated with a work record.
+NOTE: this does not include authors or subjects.
+- `author`: A full text search against author names.
+This search is restricted by agents' `roles` as they pertain to works and instances.
+For example this will return a work if an agent has a "contributor" relationship but not if they have a "publisher" relationship.
+These roles are filtered by a blacklist maintained in the `lib/search.js` file.
+- `viaf`: An utility endpoint that returns works associated with an agent identified by a VIAF ID.
+- `lcnaf`: An utility endpoint that returns works associated with a LCNAF ID.
+- `subject`: Queries the full set of subjects associated with a work.

 ## Paging

 ElasticSearch supports two distinct paging strategies, both of which are supported by this API.
 A standard `from/size` option allows for the retrieval of arbitrary pages in the index and a `search_after` option that allows for retrieval of adjacent records from a current result set.
 It should be noted that ElasticSearch, by default, restricts `from/size` to the first 10,000 records of a result set.
 This is circumvented internally by manipulating the result object.